paulveillard/cybersecurity-auth/README.md

-# Authentication & Authorization & SSO Integration & IAM
+# Authentication & Authorization: Theory, Techniques, and Tools
 An ongoing & curated collection of awesome  AuthN+Z software, software best practices and techniques, libraries and frameworks, E-books and videos, websites, blog posts, links to github Repositories, technical guidelines and important resources about Authentication & Authorization & SSO & IAM in Cybersecurity
 > Thanks to all contributors, you're awesome and wouldn't be possible without you!
 Our goal is to build a categorized community-driven collection of very well-known resources